netgen/local-development-setup/docs/source/macos/haproxy.rst

 ==============================================

 Here you will install and configure HAProxy as a reverse proxy for your applications.
 With the provided configuration, it will only proxy requests from the client to NGINX.
-Any further customization depends on a project.
+An example configuration for handling Node.js applications is also provided, but any further customization depends on the specific project.

 1 Install
 ---------